-Employers will need to apply for a sponsor licence if they wish to support a migrant's application for a visa to work in the UK.
+Employers will need to apply for a sponsor licence if they wish to support a migrant’s application for a visa to come to work for them in the UK.
 The application will be subject to payment of official fees and the provision of supporting documents.

-In order to obtain and maintain a sponsor licence, employers need to comply with onerous sponsor obligations set by the UK government.
+In order to obtain and maintain a sponsor licence, employers need to comply with detailed and technical sponsor obligations set by the UK government.
 We can advise on the necessary systems and protocols that you will need to put in place to comply with these obligations.
 We also offer Sponsor Management System support as Level 1 Users and advice on right to work checks and illegal working.